mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 **Security Requirements**

 - [ ] Security reviews do not reveal any exploitable vulnerabilities in the plugin.
 - [ ] The plugin provides an email address or a username on the [Community Server](https://community.mattermost.com) used to report vulnerabilities in the future.
+Please post it into this issue or send it to ben.schumacher@mattermost.com.

 **Functional Requirements**